thomasclarke1969/documentation/guide/ios/fetching.md

 ##Fetching Conversations

-To fetch all the conversations for the signed in user:
+To fetch all the conversations for the currently authenticated user:

 ```objectivec
 LYRQuery *query = [LYRQuery queryWithClass:[LYRConversation class]];